Home

 8. Do not use peppermint or any essential oil that is rich in menthol on or near the throat and chest area of infants, babies or children that are younger than 30 months.
 This could potentially cause laryngeal spasms.

-Essential Oil Safety for those with "Allergies"
+Essential Oil Safety for those with known "Sensitivities"

 1. Do a skin test of the essential oil if you are using it on a person for the first time.
-The soles of the feet are the safest place to test, especially if the person has known allergies or sensitivities.
+The soles of the feet are the safest place to test, especially if the person has known sensitivities.
 Inside of arm above the elbow is another place.

 Essential Oil Safety if "Pregnant or Nursing"